philipphoehn/flopyarcade/README.md

 ## Environments

 Three environments are currently included.
-However, groundwater environments of arbitrary complexity can be implemented, if the desired opimisation target(s) can be obtained from the simulation.
+However, groundwater environments of arbitrary complexity can be implemented, if the desired opimization target(s) can be obtained from the simulation.
 Feel free to modify.
 Currently, they can be changed with the ENVTYPE variable, ranging from '1' to '3'.

 Examples of human actions taken: Environment 1 (left) allows to adjust the northern and southern specified heads synchronously.
 Environment 2 (center) allows to adjust the southern specified heads.
 Environment 3 (right) allows to move the pumping well.